SufficientlySecure/document-viewer/README.md

 ### Build with Gradle

 1. Have Android SDK "tools", "platform-tools", and "build-tools" directories in your PATH (http://developer.android.com/sdk/index.html)
-2. Open the Android SDK Manager (shell command: ``android``).
+2 Open the Android SDK Manager (shell command: ``android``).
 Expand the Tools directory and select "Android SDK Build-tools" newest version.
-Expand the Extras directory and install "Android Support Repository"
-Select everything for the newest SDK
+Expand the Extras directory and install "Android Support Repository" Select everything for the newest SDK
 3. Export ANDROID_HOME pointing to your Android SDK
-5. Pull in submodules with ``./init.sh``
-5. Build native libraries with ``cd document-viewer; ndk-build``
-6. Execute ``./gradlew build``
+4. Execute ``./gradlew build``

 ### NDK Debugging

 1. ``cd document-viewer; ndk-build -j8 NDK_DEBUG=1``
 2. From Android Studio: Run -> Debug... to build and install the APK and launch it on the device.
 3. ``cp src/main/AndroidManifest.xml . # Hack required for ndk-gdb to find everything``
 4. ``ndk-gdb``